7. Peace Corps Memorial

 The Peace Corps

-President John F. Kennedy officially created the Peace Corp on March 1st, 1961.
-Since that day more than 240,000 Americans have served in 142 countries fulfilling President Kennedy’s vision of helping less fortunate countries by sending able-bodied young college graduates where they were needed around the world.
-The Peace Corps is an independent agency and program of the U.S. government that has continued to this day.
+As of 2024, more than 240,000 Americans have worked to fulfill President Kennedy's vision of helping less fortunate countries by sending able-bodied young college graduates where they were needed around the world.
+The Peace Corps is an independent agency and program of the U.S. government that continues to this day.